dancer1325/JSDocumentationExamples/Additional articles/Web components/Custom elements/README.md

   * get access information passed into the custom element -- under construction --

 ## Customized built-in elements
+* HelloButton
+  * is an example
+  * extends from the existing built-in HTMLButtonElement

 ## How to run locally?
 * Open 'index.html' in the browser